Bank of Montreal Can Has $11.04 Million Stake in Glenfarne Merger Corp. (NASDAQ:GGMC)

-Bank of Montreal Can boosted its stake in Glenfarne Merger Corp.
-(NASDAQ:GGMC – Get Rating) by 562.6% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 1,126,352 shares of the company’s stock after purchasing an additional 956,352 shares during the period.
-Bank of Montreal Can’s holdings in Glenfarne Merger were worth $11,038,000 at the end of the most recent reporting period.
+Bank of Montreal Can grew its position in Glenfarne Merger Corp.
+(NASDAQ:GGMC – Get Rating) by 562.6% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 1,126,352 shares of the company’s stock after purchasing an additional 956,352 shares during the quarter.
+Bank of Montreal Can’s holdings in Glenfarne Merger were worth $11,038,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
-JPMorgan Chase & Co. increased its holdings in Glenfarne Merger by 0.9% in the first quarter.
-JPMorgan Chase & Co. now owns 454,127 shares of the company’s stock valued at $4,432,000 after purchasing an additional 4,127 shares during the period.
-Bank of America Corp DE acquired a new stake in Glenfarne Merger during the 1st quarter worth about $4,097,000.
-Spartan Fund Management Inc. acquired a new stake in Glenfarne Merger during the 1st quarter worth about $3,050,000.
-Glazer Capital LLC acquired a new stake in Glenfarne Merger during the 1st quarter worth about $1,320,000.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS acquired a new stake in Glenfarne Merger during the 1st quarter worth about $488,000.
-60.62% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors have also made changes to their positions in the company.
+Cheyne Capital Management UK LLP bought a new stake in shares of Glenfarne Merger in the first quarter valued at approximately $98,000.
+Kohlberg Kravis Roberts & Co.
+L.P. bought a new stake in shares of Glenfarne Merger in the first quarter valued at approximately $180,000.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS bought a new stake in shares of Glenfarne Merger in the first quarter valued at approximately $488,000.
+Glazer Capital LLC bought a new stake in shares of Glenfarne Merger in the first quarter valued at approximately $1,320,000.
+Finally, Spartan Fund Management Inc. bought a new stake in shares of Glenfarne Merger in the first quarter valued at approximately $3,050,000.
+60.62% of the stock is currently owned by institutional investors.

 Glenfarne Merger Trading Up 0.6 %